matn7/Google-Platform-Notes/flashcard/Microservices.md

 a service gateway in place, our service clients never directly call the URL of an individual service, but instead place all calls to the service gateway.
 2. Spring Cloud Gateway is a library for building an API gateway, so it looks like any another Spring Boot application.
-If you're a Spring developer, you'll find it's very easy to get started with Sping Cloud Gateway with just a few lines of code.
+If you're a Spring developer, you'll find it's very easy to get started with Spring Cloud Gateway with just a few lines of code.
 3. Spring Cloud Gateway is intended to sit between a requester and a resource that's being requested, where it intercepts, analyzes, and modifies every request.
 That means you can route requests based on their context.
 Did a request include a header indicating an API version?
 We can route that request to the appropriately versioned backend.
 Does the request